 - After the original sending site has imported this packet, it can generate a packet that the original receiver can import.

 If the errors persist after following the above procedures, contact Rational Client Support supplying the following information:

 - Output of the multisiteinfo.pl script from the replica importer, exporter and the recovery site identifying the replica that generated each output file sent in.

 Review technote 1131690 for information on finding and removing stale restorereplica oplogs.
 Once the stale restorereplica oplog has been removed the incarnation date should revert back to the old date

 If the incorrect incarnation date is coming from a deleted replica, special tools and instructions will be needed.
 Contact Rational Client Support for further assistance and supply the following information.

-- The full error message including the incarnation times.
+- The full error message from the import.

 More support for: